akrama23/akrama23/README.md

-- 🌱 I’m currently learning **React Redux Thunk & Data Structures & Algorithms**

-- 👯 I’m looking to collaborate on **A React Project**

-- 🤝 I’m looking for help with **Learning more about data structures and algorithms**

-- 👨‍💻 All of my projects are available at [Portfolio is currently being created](Portfolio is currently being created)

-- 📝 I regularly write articles on [https://akramalam.medium.com/](https://akramalam.medium.com/)

-- 📫 How to reach me **akramalam0920@gmail.com**
+📫 How to reach me **akramalam0920@gmail.com**

-- ⚡ Fun fact: On my spare time, I'm all about fitness, the outdoors and video games.**
+⚡ Fun fact: On my spare time, I'm all about fitness, the outdoors and video games.**

 <h3 align="center">Connect with me:</h3>